SECURITIES AND EXCHANGE COMMISSION

 Foreign currency translation adjustments

-Amortization of prior service costs and actuarial (losses) gains
+Amortization of prior service costs, actuarial losses and other

 Total other comprehensive (loss) income, net of tax